0xis-cn/0xis-cn/content/blog/2025-05-31-my-path-after-twenty-years.md

 Ciang's word *path*, after twenty years of sedimentation, has been heavier and mystical.
 The Ciang of 2003 embodied the aspirational clarity of a generation who believed, or at least performed belief, that excellence would carry them forward.
 But what we have witnessed over two decades is not a collapse of that vision, nor a complete reinvention, but something more ambiguous: a slow diffusion.

-It have been no longer a path of Ciang's own, but of a generation.
+It have been no longer a path of Ciang's own, or of Peking University geniuses, but of a generation.
 Some study with monk-like discipline.
 Some excel in multiple fields.
 But increasingly, they do so under different lights.
-Where once the goal was entrance into a world of science and seriousness, student-influencers today are generalists in excellence, their value measured not only by grades but also by voice, poise, and adaptability.
+While once the goal was entrance into a world of seriousness and sublimity, student-influencers today are generalists in excellence, their value measured not only by grades but also by voice, poise, and adaptability.
 They sell effort along with persona.

 The *aura* of the path remains.
-It is a pounding, for us finally not keeping the promise.
+It is a pounding that we, trendy or nerdy, finally did not keep the promise.
 We believed we loved learning.
 Perhaps we did.
 Perhaps we loved being told we did.
 Or perhaps we loved *what it made us look like*.
 The truth, as always, is fragmentary.

-We are finding meaning, after the sheer failure to become Ciang.
-Not shared goal, but shared motion, persists beneath the shifting cultural sediment.
 The tragedy is not that the path is gone.
 The tragedy, if any, is that *we expected a path* at all.
 We believed we are ordained to follow the path.
 In reality, what we inherited was an illusion of roadposts, a set of postures, and a language for struggle that now often outlives the purpose it once served.

 But maybe that is enough.

-Maybe the quiet determination of the woman with the flashcards, or the roof-bound technician who still wonders 'what if', are not stories of failure, but of **cultural memory**.
-They carry forward something we cannot quite define.
-Not ambition.
-Not hope.
-Or no more than a way of being with effort.
+We skillfully load the stones and bow our bodies, which does not have to be a story of failure, but of **cultural memory**.
+We are doing something we do not fully understand.
+A form of survival, a sit-in protest, or even the herald of another era.

 So this is not a eulogy for Ciang, or for the age of textbooks and flashcards.
 It is an acknowledgment that the path never really existed the way we thought.
 In the end of the day, across the scattered stones and mismatched stories, something still tries to walk.